-- Rake your neighbor’s yard or return their trash bins from the curb.
+- Rake your neighbor’s yard, shovel snow from their driveway or return their trash bins from the curb.

-- Donate your vacation days to another employee in need (if permitted by human resources).
+- Donate your remaining vacation days to another employee in need (if permitted by your workplace’s human resources policy).

-- Offer a bottle of water or snack to household service workers (lawn maintenance, exterminator, pool tech, etc.).
+- Offer a bottle of water or a healthy snack to household service workers (lawn maintenance, exterminator, pool tech, etc.).

 - Pick up litter in your neighborhood or community park.

 - Write thank you notes to a mentor, special education teacher or other important people (sports coach, faith counselor, therapist, etc.).